mikeshardmind/SinbadCogs/README.md

 but a robust example is available [here](https://gist.github.com/mikeshardmind/0e15779370d7761a8608ce94936721ed) for now

-### GuildBlacklist

-Allows blacklisting guilds by ID or the owner's ID

-### GuildWhitelist
+### GuildJoinRestrict

-Allows whitelisting guilds by ID or the owner's ID
+Allows controlling and logging which guilds the bot can join based on configurable settings and either an allowlist or blocklist

 ### QuoteTools